bilalamjad-devops/aws-documentation/vpc/labs/lab1/README.md

 ---

-# Part 10 — SSH into Bastion
+# Part 11 — SSH to Bastion

-Terminal
+Your terminal:

 ```bash
 chmod 400 aws-lab-key.pem